ADGEfficiency/data-science-south/content/lessons/shell.md

 - Bash `#!/usr/bin/env bash`,
 - Sh `#!/usr/bin/env sh`.

-We use `/bin/env` as this will find the program wherever it occurs in the `lang:shell-session:$PATH` shell environment variable.
+We use `/bin/env` as this will find the program wherever it occurs in the `$PATH` shell environment variable.

 ## File Permissions and Execution

-Before you can run your script using the `lang:shell-session:./` syntax, it must have execute permissions.
+Before you can run your script using the `./` syntax, it must have execute permissions.

-You can add execute permissions with the `lang:shell-session:chmod` command:
+You can add execute permissions with the `chmod` command:

 ```shell-session
 $ chmod +x script.sh